Kepler Capital Markets Analysts Give Hamburger Hafen und Logistik (ETR:HHFA) a €28.00 Price Target

-Kepler Capital Markets set a €28.00 ($32.56) target price on Hamburger Hafen und Logistik (ETR:HHFA) in a research note issued to investors on Wednesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Kepler Capital Markets set a €28.00 ($32.56) price target on Hamburger Hafen und Logistik (ETR:HHFA) in a report released on Tuesday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Hamburger Hafen und Logistik Aktiengesellschaft operates as a port and transport logistics company in Germany.
 It operates through Container, Intermodal, Logistics, and Real Estate segments.
 The company operates three terminals in Hamburg, and also a terminal in Odessa, Ukraine.
 It also offers intermodal services that connect ports on the North and Baltic seas with the Central and Eastern Europe hinterland; provides port and consultancy services; and builds and manages real estate properties.